Original sourcePhysical Book (Amazon)

 • You need an equity exposure rather than direct stocks.
 What does this mean?

-• I still don’t understand some of the 5 points in “Rules of equity investing”
+• I still don’t understand some of the five points in “Rules of equity investing”

 • Why “Mutual funds” is the best way to buy equity?